junerockwell/REST_NodeJS_API_Samples/README.md

 # REST API Sample Apps
 The main frameworks for the REST API apps are RestifyJS for NodeJS

 In this one repository, there are 3 sample apps.
 All of them are in RestifyJS for the NodeJS Environment.
-But there 3 different apps to simulate the different databases that I have experience working with.
+But there are 3 different apps to simulate the different databases that I have experiences working with.

 ## 1. REST API with MySQL
 The API was hosted on an EC2 Tier while the MySQL was hosted on a Amazon RDS.